GregHilston/github-tutorial-calculator/README.md

 [![CircleCI](https://circleci.com/gh/GregHilston/github-tutorial-calculator.svg?style=svg)](https://circleci.com/gh/GregHilston/github-tutorial-calculator)

+*Note: This repository is used for teaching purposes*

 This repository is to act as an example open source project to help individuals become familiar with `git` and `Github`.

 The two important files are: